21f3002975/21f3002975.github.io/index.md

 ## Details of each Counting method

-We building the algebric solutions for each counting problem, we will use story proofs where required.
+While building the algebric solutions for each counting problem, we will use story proofs where required.

 Imagine, you have downloaded a new app and it requires that you set a 4 digit PIN.
 In how many ways can you do it.
-For simplicity, let us restrict the options to these 10 digits : $0, 1, 2, \ldots, 9$.
+For simplicity, let us restrict the options to these 10 digits : \(0, 1, 2, \ldots, 9\).

 But before starting to solve it, spend a minute thinking of those two questions - **1) Does order matter?
 2) Are repititions allowed?** The answer to the first one is yes order matters.
 In case of the latter, it usually depends on the application.
 In some case they may restrict repitition.
 In our case let us assume that repitition is allowed.
 And this takes us to our first category of counting problems.

 ### 1. **Ordered with Replacement**

-**The standard way of phrasing this set of counting problems is : in how many ways can I choose $k$ items from $n$ choices, when order matters and replacement is allowed?**
+The standard way of phrasing this set of counting problems is : in how many ways can I choose \( k \) items from \(n \) choices, when order matters and replacement is allowed?

-#### Solution : <span>\( n^k \)</span>

 Going back to our password example.
-We have 4 positions to fill from 10 choices $(0, 1, 2, \ldots, 9)$ and we can look at the choice for each position as an individual event with 10 different outcomes(corresponding to the 10 digits).
+We have 4 positions to fill from 10 choices \( (0, 1, 2, \ldots, 9) \)$ and we can look at the choice for each position as an individual event with 10 different outcomes(corresponding to the 10 digits).
 - For position 1, we can thus count 10 possible outcomes.
 - What about for position 2?
 As our choice for position 1 is not consumed, we can choose the same digit again – or we can choose a different digit.
 We still have 10 possible outcomes – and we count these 10 outcomes for each different outcome from position 1.
 <br><br>